“This expansive and splendid pageant, in a natural amphitheater near the

 Wanda Stone, Chairperson (1988–2002), Kaw (Kanza) Nation

 The Voices of the Wind People drama tells the historically accurate story of the clash of two cultures, Native American and Euro-American, in the historic setting of Council Grove, Kansas on the Santa Fe Trail.
 The two main characters, Chief Allegawaho, the Kanza (Kaw) Chief and Seth Hays, Council Grove’s first Euro-American resident, narrate this compelling story.
-The first production was in 1992.
-This year is the 20th Anniversary of the first performance.

 This production takes place in the old Neosho riverbed near historic downtown Council Grove and adjacent to the Santa Fe Trail crossing on the Neosho River.
 It incorporates multi-media showing historic photos, images of the prairie landscape, and video with the live-action of a pack train, wagon train, stagecoach, and riders on horseback.
 Tepees and the campfire of a Kanza village complete the setting.